Tado Smart Thermostat full review

 Since Tado uses your location to determine whether or not the heating should be on, you don't need a set a schedule.
 Nor do you need to worry when your schedule changes unexpectedly: Tado will make sure the house isn't heated unnecessarily and that it's always warming up before you get home.

-This is one reason to opt for Tado over Nest.
-Nest doesn't use geolocation at all, and only basic sensing to work out if you've left the house while the heating is still on.
+Nest added a similar feature in 2016, which it calls Home/Away assist.
+Prior to this, it used basic sensing to work out if you've left the house while the heating is still on.

 You set Tado the target temperature you want your home – or rather the room in which you place the Tado thermostat – to reach.
 This should be placed in the room you and your family spend most of the time in.
 The Tado Smart Thermostat is powered by three AAA batteries.
 Tado claims that these batteries typically last for two years, and will inform you via email and/or push notification when it is time to replace them.

-You also set the usual times you wake up in the morning and go to bed at night – which can differ for weekends.
-Tado then knows to heat up the house ready for when you bound (or crawl) out of bed in the morning.
+Tado lets you schedule the usual times you wake up in the morning and go to bed at night – which can differ for weekends.
+The system then knows to heat up the house ready for when you bound (or crawl) out of bed in the morning.
 If you think the heating comes on too soon it’s easy to adjust Tado’s settings via the apps.
-You get to the settings with a simple swipe of the mobile app screen.
+You get to the settings with a simple tap on the mobile app screen.

-You can set a minimum Sleep temperature of 10°C, which is a change from the previous 15° following user requests.
-There’s also a maximum of 25°, so if you like your house really hot then Tado might not be for you – but then you probably don’t care much about energy efficiency…
+You can set a minimum Sleep temperature of 5°C. There’s also a maximum of 25°, so if you like your house really hot then Tado might not be for you – but then you probably don’t care much about energy efficiency…

 All this smartness takes a bit of getting accustomed to.
 In the UK we’re used to setting our boilers to come on and off using timers.
 Creatures of habit we get up at the same times on weekdays and mostly pretty regularly on weekends, too.
 If we get cold we walk to the boiler and turn up the temperature.